projectceladon/celadon-documentation/source/getting_started/on-vm.rst

     .. figure:: images/qemu-bios-flashing.png
         :align: center

 #.
-Close the QEMU window once complete, the USB flash drive now can be removed.
+Close the QEMU window once complete.
+You can now remove the USB flash drive.

 Reboot to Android UI
 --------------------

-A script ``start_android_qcow2.sh`` is created to faciltate the booting of CaaS images using `QEMU <https://www.qemu.org/>`_.
+Run the script ``start_android_qcow2.sh`` to faciltate the booting of CaaS images with `QEMU <https://www.qemu.org/>`_.
 Download the `start_android_qcow2.sh <https://raw.githubusercontent.com/projectceladon/device-androidia-mixins/master/groups/device-specific/caas/start_android_qcow2.sh>`_ script to the working directory and allow the binary executable with the following commands:

 .. code-block:: bash